Article last updated on February 25, 2022

-Traditionally, most street 5k and 10k street races take place during the weekend here in Norway, while weekdays are typically reserved for local run carousels and the like.
+Traditionally, most 5k and 10k road races take place during the weekend here in Norway, while weekdays are typically reserved for local run carousels and the like.
 Fornebuløpet is an exception to this, and it brands itself as the most popular midweek race in the country with around 4000 runners participating this year.
 Runners can choose to run a 3k, a 5k, a 10k or all three distances (“The Triple”) for those that feel inclined to run three races on a single evening.

 The 2018 edition of the race took place on May 24th, and I ran the 10k.
 Being a quite inexperienced racer, this night was a bit of a new experience for, as I had offered to pace a friend who was running.
 The main reason for this was that the race didn’t really fit with my marathon training plan for the week, but I still wanted to see what the race was all about.
 For all the details about my run, check out the Strava activity.

 My friend lives close to the area of the race, and we jogged from his place to the starting area to arrive about 30 minutes before the gun went off.
 The weather was extremely hot for Norway an evening in May, with the sun blazing in the sky and close to 30 degrees Celsius.
 As my buddy hadn’t really trained too much in the lead up to the race, we were unsure about what time he should be targeting.
 But after some back and forth, we decided to try for 45 minutes despite the conditions, and adjust along the way if necessary.